Siyamukelo00Cebekulu/GeoDealsApp/README.md

 # Deals App

-A React Native mobile application built with Expo that offers users access to curated deals based on their subscription plan.
-The app includes user authentication and profile management with subscription options.
+A React Native mobile application built with Expo

 ---